Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Review and discuss.

 - Give students about 15 minutes to work through example number 4.

 - Review and discuss the solution.
 Ask students if they have discovered any other ways to convert metric units.
 Do they have any shortcuts?

 - Show students the method of moving the decimal using the chart on the page.
 Locate the original units and the units the value is to be converted into on the grid.
 Note how many units you move from one to the other, and in which direction.
 This tells you how far to move the decimal and in what direction.

-- Distribute Metric Length Measurement: Word Problems for students to independently practice converting measurements.
+- Distribute the Metric Length Measurement: Word Problems worksheet for students to independently practice converting measurements.

 - View the short instructional videos in the list of supplemental media at the end of this lesson.